 Recently there’s been a growing trend online wherein an increasing number of services or products are being offered via subscription-service models.
 A company simply charges you $20, or $50, or maybe even $99 a month to use their service or receive their product, and your credit card remains on auto-pay for continuous purchases.
 This is all well and good when you are actively using their service or product, and may even save time, but, are you keeping tabs on how many active subscriptions you’re enrolled in nowadays?
 In this article, you’ll find our review on Truebill, a service to help manage your subscriptions.
+For example, at the moment, I am subscribed to NomNomNow, which is a dog food company that deliveries to your house.
+My subscription with them would be picked up and listed by TrueBill.

 Years ago, people associated a subscription service with a new business or fly by night businesses looking to make a quick buck, but since then business has undergone quite the evolution.
 Today, you have industry-giants such as Microsoft, or Adobe, that provide options to use their products by paying a monthly subscription price as opposed to spending hundreds, if not thousands of dollars for a license to use their product.